 Since these are big stars you have a fair amount of surface area to hold onto so for that aspect gripping is not a problem.
 The challenge comes from all of their pointy parts.
-Fortunately the ears and the tail point aren’t sharpened so you can figure out a grip that works.
+Fortunately, the ears and the tail point aren’t sharpened so you can figure out a grip that works.
 It just took a bit of trial and error to find a grip that worked for me.
 All in all they throw just fine.

 When looking at the batman throwing knives the first thing in my head was that this is going to be tricky to stick.
 Fundamentally it seems that it has only 2 points.
 Mess up your rotation and you’ll have a miss.
 Boy was I wrong.
-This thing sticks most any way.
-Its got enough heft to it that you can stick it in just about any point sharpened or not.
-If you have a nice soft target you’ll be hard pressed to get a bounce off.
+This thing sticks most anyway.
+It’s got enough heft to it that you can stick it in just about any point sharpened or not.
+If you have a nice soft target you’ll be hard-pressed to get a bounce off.
 Most times you’ll get one of the larger points, then the smaller wing point.
 I’ve stuck it several times mostly with the unsharpened bottom point and even with the long top edge with the unsharpened bat ears.
 The challenge especially on the long thin points is that the continued force of the star striking the target can cause that thin point to bend.
 You have to be prepared to straighten an edge occasionally.

-These stars are reasonably priced, we bought ours for $14 for a set of two with the pouch.
+These stars are reasonably priced, we bought ours for $16.95 for a set of two with the pouch.